 You want to create a piece of epoxy art that will forever capture the emotion of a moment.
 Yes, your flowers are beautiful, but it’s the feeling you really want to preserve.
 The flowers wouldn’t be anything if you didn’t feel the tear and the smile behind them.

 Now, if you’re like other crafters I’ve coached, you’re thinking any clear epoxy resin is like any other clear epoxy resin.
 Like pick one, and everything will be fine.

 Resin is NOT like a box of chocolates.
 Some of you will be thrilled with your choice, and others will look for the nearest trashcan.

-Or my personal favorite, shove your finger in the back and if it’s coconut, put the chocolate back in the tray.
+Or my personal favorite, shove your finger in the back, and if it’s coconut, put the chocolate back in the tray for the next person.